-$$A(t) = A{l}(t) + \beta \cdot DA(t) + \gamma \cdot 5 \cdot HT(t) + C(t).$$ [4]
+$$A(t) = A_1(t) + \beta \cdot \mathbf{DA}(t) + \gamma \cdot 5 \cdot \mathbf{HT}(t) + C(t).$$ (4)

-$A_1$ represents a degree of emotional arousal determined by external factors unrelated to reward prediction error or the described dorsolateral-cingulate contribution.
-In previous work we have provided this as a straightforward input signal to the model (Litt, Eliasmith, & Thagard, 2006).
-We shall describe later how ANDREA expands $A_1$ arousal by incorporating prior expectations regarding valuation targets, which allows for a neurobiological explanation of decision affect theory (Mellers, Schwartz, Ho, & Ritov, 1997).
-DA and 5-HT are the opponent encodings of positive and negative reward prediction error, respectively, with $\gamma$ chosen to be a connectionstrength constant greater than $\beta$ to simulate an increased influence of serotonin-encoded losses over dopamine-encoded gains on emotional state.
+A_1 represents a degree of emotional arousal determined by external factors unrelated to reward prediction error or the described dorsolateral-cingulate contribution.
+In previous work we have provided this as a straightforward input signal to the model (Litt et al., 2006).
+We shall describe later how ANDREA expands A_1 arousal by incorporating prior expectations regarding valuation targets, which allows for a neurobiological explanation of decision affect theory (Mellers, Schwartz, Ho, & Ritov, 1997).
+DA and 5-HT are the opponent encodings of positive and negative reward prediction error, respectively, with γ chosen to be a connection-strength constant greater than β to simulate an increased influence of serotonin-encoded losses over dopamine-encoded gains on emotional state.
 Finally, C represents the additional costs associated with losses that increase their behavioral saliency, and hence emotional import, as determined by activity in the anterior cingulate and dorsolateral prefrontal cortices.